captainzero93/simple-snake-python-pygme/README.md

 ## Manual installation & Setup
 ### Step 1: Create Virtual Environment / Clone repo

-Download and extract this repo, Install Python 11 - ensire you check 'Add to path in the installer.
-Open CMD from the extracted folder;
+< b >Download and extract this repo, Install Python 11 - ensire you check 'Add to path in the installer.
+Open CMD from the extracted folder; < /b >

 ```bash
 python -m venv snake_venv